Walking on ice...

 In icy weather, it’s more important than ever that your dog comes back the instant that they’re called.
 If they head off towards a frozen lake for instance, you have to be sure that they’ll return the moment you call their name.

-Taking care of your dog’s stiff joints
+Taking care of your dog’s joints

 As well as going for regular walks, look after your dog’s joints in winter by: